SpiderRam/udemy-dynamodb/Section11-12/README.md

 ## SECTION 11-12: Cross-Region Replication Using Global Tables and Auto-Scaling

+> Note!
+Perhaps due to changes since the course was created, or just an oversight, I began to rack up charges from Cloudwatch in Frankfurt.
+Go to Cloudwatch > Alarms and delete all existing alarms as soon as you complete the section.

 ### Creating the Global Table (11.65)

 1. Create a new table